-115.215 (e): GEO policy 5.1.2-A, and facility policy 2019-4 clearly defines that transgender cannot be examined to determine their genital status.
-The center would determine the housing plan and genital status by interviews by medical professionals in consultation with Pennsylvania Department of Corrections.
+115.215 (e): GEO policy 5.1.2-A, and facility policy 0903-1 clearly defines that transgender cannot be examined to determine their genital status.
+The center would determine the housing plan and genital status by interviews by medical professionals in consultation with Texas Department of Criminal Justice.
 All staff interviewed acknowledge they had received training on cross gender pat down searchers and were aware of the policy that forbids staff from examining a transgender person to determine their genital status.
 Local policy mandates that transgender residents will be offered a preference on gender to conduct pat down searches.
-The facility administrator (PCM) indicated that the facility would not restrict access to programs and placement in the program due to a resident's gender.
+The facility administrator and PCM indicated that the facility would not restrict access due to a resident's gender.

-115.215 (f): All employees of ADAPPT receive training on how to conduct cross-gender pat searches and searches of transgender and intersex residents in a professional and respectful manner.
+115.215 (f): All employees of BTC receive training on how to conduct cross-gender pat searches and searches of transgender and intersex residents in a professional and respectful manner.
 The Guidance in Cross-Gender and Transgender Pat Searches lesson plan was provided for review.
 Staff sign a PREA Basic Acknowledgement form acknowledging receiving and understanding the training provided.
 Review of random staff training records and in interview with security staff, revealed staff are receiving this training at pre-service and annually through on-line training.
-There were no transgender or intersex residents assigned to the facility during the on-site audit.
+There were two (2) transgender or intersex residents assigned to the facility during the on-site audit.
+They stated they felt safe at the facility and stated that all residences are allowed to shower by themselves at the facility.
+Each resident had a Transgender